 Should I Switch To A Mini-Split Ductless System?

-In short, unless the space in question is already set up with a ducted system, switching to a ductless system is a great option to consider.
-For people who already have ductwork run through the home, it just doesn't make financial sense.
+In short, switching to a ductless system is a great option to consider, though, for people who already have ductwork run through the home, it just doesn't make financial sense.
 You will spend close to the same amount installing a ductless system that you would on a new air conditioner or furnace, and while mini-splits are efficient, you would most likely need multiple units for your entire house.
-An efficient air conditioner or furnace would use less energy to do the same job that a multiple-head ductless system would.
+An efficient air conditioner or furnace would likely use less energy to do the same job, especially when multiple heads are needed.

 If you do not have any HVAC equipment in place, or are replacing in-floor heat, radiant heat, or window air conditioners, getting a ductless system would be a great move.
 These units are an affordable alternative to installing central heat and air, since they do not require duct installation.
 They also offer homeowners the convenience of heating and cooling different parts of the home to different temperatures, should they choose to do so.
 Energy bills may decrease because of these units since certain units are able to be turned off when they are not needed.
 Just like turning lights off when you leave a room, turning a mini-split unit off when nobody is in that particular zone is a great way to cut energy costs!
 You cannot do this as easily with a central HVAC system.

-If you would like to learn more about the logistics behind switching to a ductless system, follow this link to an article by ComfortUp (Pros & Cons of Mini Splits).
+If you would like to learn more about the logistics behind switching to a ductless system, follow this link to an article by Carbon Switch (Pros & Cons of Mini Splits).

 If you would like more information on mini-split ductless systems like efficiency ratings and tax credits, follow this link to Mitsubishi's website.